Unreimbursed Medical Expenses in Utah

 Keep the invoice, EOB, and proof of payment together so the reimbursement request is complete and easy to follow.

-Provide the other parent written proof of the cost and payment promptly, and usually within 30 days of payment if Utah’s rule applies.
+Provide the other parent written proof of the cost and payment promptly, using the procedure stated in the order.

 Use the percentage or equal split stated in the order instead of estimating a number from memory.